 Antinuclear Antibody (ANA)

-When your healthcare provider thinks that you have symptoms of an autoimmune disorder
+When a healthcare practitioner thinks that you have symptoms of certain autoimmune disorders

 A blood sample drawn from a vein in your arm